jummij/Ohte-robot/README.md

 ## 3. test3.robot

 The previous two test files implement SeleniumLibrary whereas [test3.robot](https://github.com/jummij/ohte-robot/blob/main/tests/test3.robot) implements QWeb library.
-QWeb made wed testing even easier, as it did not need xpaths as locators, but instead uses string values as locators, e.g the text that we see on the website itself.
+QWeb made web testing even easier, as it did not need xpaths as locators, but instead uses string values as locators, e.g the text that we see on the website itself.

 This test file goes one step further than the previous test file, and tries to fill the contact form.
 With the keyword VerifyText, the program can verify whether the expected results appear or not.
 Here we check for missing required fields.